It's beyond important that you love yourself regardless of where you are on the journey

 In my formative years of life, the aspect of self-love was not discussed.
 The primary conversations that I was a part of were that of "you must have respect for your elders" and "you're too young to have an opinion because it can come off as rude, and that's that."
 Within this conditioning, I did learn to respect people.
-Still, I also understood that I didn't learn to identify what I loved about myself or how to comfortably express myself.
+Still, I also understood that I never learned to identify or express what I loved about myself in a comfortable way.

 Accepting your emotional state